ThatB0YIsAM0NS7er/ThatB0YIsAM0NS7er/README.md

 .ᐟᝰ.ᐟ Transphobes, homophobes, zoophiles, and the like...
 I think you get my point.

 .ᐟᝰ.ᐟ People who start conversations with the goal of finding a partner.
 I'm single and don't plan on getting into a relationship anytime soon.
+Btw, speaking of that.
+I want to point out that I might flirt playfully, but mostly with friends (and only if I know they don’t mind that kind of joke, ofc).
+If my jokes make you doubt whether I’m seriously flirting with you or something else, please be straightforward and let me know!
+I’m mostly just joking and don’t mean anything serious.
+And I’m clarifying this because there have been situations where people took my playful flirting seriously.
+So, yeah.
+Please ask right away rather than keeping it to yourself.

+Translated with DeepL.com (free version)

 .ᐟᝰ.ᐟ Manipulators, abusers, and those who like to talk about ☠︎︎ just to get attention.
 We all go through tough times, and I understand that perfectly well.
 But if you’re using this to manipulate others, please don’t message me.
 This is a difficult topic for me.